peterdtitan/simple_shell/README.md

-# HSH - Simple Shell
+# Simple Shell

 ## Description
 This team project is part of the first year curriculum of ALX-Holberton School.
-HSH is a simple UNIX command interpreter.
+This is a simple command interpreter.

 ## Authors
 * **Peter C. Okorafor**